Challenging a resolution in the German GmbH or AG

 Resignation of a shareholder of the German GmbH

-Where a shareholder of the German GmbH feels isolated and would like to leave the GmbH voluntarily, he may terminate his corporate relationship with the GmbH – provided there is appropriate authorization for this in the articles of association.
+When a shareholder of the German GmbH feels isolated and would like to leave the GmbH voluntarily, he may terminate his corporate relationship with the GmbH – provided there is the appropriate authorization for this in the articles of association.
 Based on our experience, such an option is included in most articles in German legal practice.

 Severance payments to shareholders under German Corporate Law

-Dismissal and termination of the CEO / director under German Corporate Law
+Dismissal and termination of the CEO/director under German Corporate Law